 $450,000 : 1512 S Casino Center Bl, Las Vegas0 beds, 0 baths

 $420,000 : 514 S 7th St, Las Vegas0 beds, 0 baths

 Listing information deemed reliable but not guaranteed.
 Read full disclaimer.

-Multi Units is not as difficult to own as it may seem.
-Like any other discipline, successful investing in multi-family dwellings can be learned and private capital can be raised to acquire these units if you have the proper education.
+Las Vegas Multi Units is not as difficult to own as it may seem.
+Like any other discipline, successful Investment Properties in multi-family dwellings can be learned and private capital can be raised to acquire these units if you have the proper education.